kosl/ihipp-examples/docs/week3.md

 MPI_INT
 ~~~

 However, as we will get more involved with MPI, we will explore that there is also a way for the user to define its own derived data type.
 For instance if we're using 'struct' in C, then we can define that struct as a new MPI data type.
 This proves to be very useful because we can just send everything in one message.
 So this would not require us to send portions of the struct with different messages.
-But we will dwell deeper into the derived data types in the coming weeks.
+But we will dwell deeper into the derived data types in the coming Chapters.
 For today's section we're only using simple data types.

 (50s)